Abdullahhassan5/Abdullahhassan5/README.md

-### Hi there 👋, my name is Abdullah Hassan
+Greetings 👋, I'm Abdullah Hassan
-#### Software Engineer
+Experienced Software Engineer
-I have worked as a  Backend Developer also I've years of experiences on software development and testing life cycle.
-I like problem solving by writing code.
-I am always trying to learn different technologies.

-Skills: Nodejs / Express / REACT / JS / Java / HTML / CSS/ MongoDb / Mysql / sqlite

-- 📫 How to reach me: abdullahhassan213@gmail.com
+With a robust background in backend development, I bring forth a comprehensive skill set and hands-on understanding necessary to affect positive outcomes in this role.
+Throughout my career, I've accrued a multitude of skills including software development, testing life cycles, and a strong aptitude for problem-solving through coding.
+I am constantly on the pursuit of knowledge, eager to familiarize myself with the latest technologies and methodologies in the field.

+Core Competencies:

+Backend Development
+Software Development Lifecycle
+Code Debugging & Problem-Solving
+Technological Proficiency
+Continuous Learning
+Technical Proficiency:

+Node.js, Express.js
+React.js, JavaScript
+Java, HTML, CSS
+MongoDB, MySQL, SQLite
+Should you wish to reach out for a discussion or any potential opportunities, feel free to connect with me via email: abdullahhassan213@gmail.com.

+Looking forward to exploring collaborative opportunities.

+Best Regards,
+Abdullah Hassan